 The operations that use public, industrial or grazing association land will likely have rental payments on an AUM basis.
-This is usually controlled by the Bureau of Land Management (BLM), the Forest Service (FS), Bureau of Indian Affairs (BIA) or by grazing associations, energy companies, timber companies or railroads.
+This is usually controlled by the Bureau of Land Management (BLM), the Forest Service (FS), Bureau of Indian Affairs (BIA), or by grazing associations, energy companies, timber companies or railroads.

-In Item 14a, INCLUDE expenses for use of public land, industrial land or grazing association land associated with a range grazing area (allotment or unit).
-Include all expenses for any year, as long as they were paid in 2010.
+Include expenses for use of public land, industrial land or grazing association land associated with a range grazing area (allotment or unit).
+Include all expenses for any year, as long as they were paid in 2011.

-EXCLUDE expenses for use of land controlled by private individuals or partnerships even if the operator reports livestock were pastured on an AUM basis on this land (this expense should be recorded in Item 14b).
+Exclude expenses for use of land controlled by private individuals or partnerships even if the operator reports livestock were pastured on an AUM basis on this land (this expense should be recorded in Item 11b).

 If the operation owned (or rented from others) land which was administered on an exchange-of-use basis, these acres should be reported as owned in Item 1 and as acres rented to others in Item 3.
 Record the gross fees paid in this Item.
-The value of the cash rent received for the land administered on an exchange for use basis is recorded in Item 15.
+The value of the cash rent received for the land administered on an exchange for use basis is recorded in Item 12.

-Item 14b - Amount Paid for Pasturing Livestock on Private Land
+Item 11b - Amount Paid for Pasturing Livestock on Private Land

-Excluding contract arrangements, record the total amount paid in 2010, for pasturing or grazing livestock on privately owned land on a fee perhead (AUM), gain, or other basis.
+Excluding contract arrangements, record the total amount paid in 2011 for pasturing or grazing livestock on privately owned land on a fee per-head (AUM), gain, or other basis.

-INCLUDE expenses for 2-4 month rental where the operator will graze livestock and the landlord will harvest crops from the same land later in the year.
+Include expenses for a 2-4 month rental where the operator will graze livestock and the landlord will harvest crops from the same land later in the year.

-EXCLUDE expenses for pasturing or grazing livestock on public land.
-These expenses should be recorded in Item 14a.
+Exclude expenses for pasturing or grazing livestock on public land.
+These expenses should be recorded in Item 11a.